-Does your newborn barely seem like its taking anything in during feedings?
-How do you know if your baby is getting enough?
+Does your newborn barely seem like they’re taking anything in during feedings?
+How do you know if your baby is eating enough?

-Many parents struggle with their baby when it comes to feedings.
-If only that little baby could talk and let you know when enough was enough, or when it wants more.
+Many parents struggle with learning to read their baby’s feeding cues.
+If only your little baby could talk and let you know when enough was enough or when more is needed.

-If you can gain a better understanding regarding newborns’ appetites, you will be able to better understand that little baby of your own.
+If you can gain a better understanding of newborns’ appetites, you will be able to understand your baby better.

 How Often Will My Newborn Eat?

-It is likely your newborn will want to eat about every 2 to 4 hours.
-They are the masters of mini-meals, so while they will eat often, they won’t eat much during one sitting.
+Your newborn will likely want to eat about every two to three hours.
+They are the masters of mini-meals; while they will eat often, they won’t eat much during one sitting.

-If your baby is formula fed, you can multiply your baby’s weight by 2.5 to see how many ounces it should consume each day.
+If your baby is formula-fed, you can multiply your baby’s weight by 2.5 to see how many ounces they should consume each day.
 A 7-pound baby would need about 17.5 ounces of formula in 24 hours.
 Most breastfed babies eat around 20 to 30 ounces a day.

-It’s important your newborn does not go longer than 4 to 5 hours without a feeding.
+Your newborn should not go longer than four to five hours without a feeding.

 Is My Baby Hungry?